imdea-software/hs-to-ciao/README.md

 After choosing one, both the Ciao translation of the original Haskell source and the results of the analysis will be written in the `out/` folder (in this example, `out/listreverse.pl` and `out/listreverse_big-o.txt`).

+# Detailed explanation of the plugin

+The details of the project are explained thoroughly in [my](https://davidmazarro.com/) bachelor's thesis;
+I'll add a link to the document here once my [university](https://www.upm.es/) uploads the thesis to their [archive](http://oa.upm.es/).